 (i) A Full Member is defined as a player who has joined the PDPA and holds a PDC Tour Card or a player who has qualified for an event as listed in 1.2; or can be a non-playing Full Member such as a PDPA board member or Honorary Member.

-A Day Member is defined as a non-UK national who enters and participates in non-UK ProTour Events (including European Tour Events), or relevant qualifying Events.
+(iii) A Day Member is defined as a non-UK national who may pay a supplement to their entry fee for relevant qualifying Events for European Tour Events.

-A Secondary Tour Member is defined as a player who is only permitted to play in Challenge or Development Tour Events.
+(iv) A Secondary Tour Member is defined as a player who is only permitted to play in Challenge or Development Tour Events.
 For the avoidance of doubt, they are not permitted to play in qualifiers for Premier or ProTour Events unless otherwise allowed under these Rules.

 In the event of a non-PDPA member qualifying for or being invited into an Event through an Order of Merit, a qualifying Event, or PDC Board invitation they must join the PDPA prior to participation in the Event.